 But "post production" I became very sober.
 I realized that the chances of meeting an actress like her who wanted to go into every detail and every single word without letting go were few and far between.
 To be able to contribute a share of my heart and my effort toward the "modernization of opera" for Taiwan is in fact a predestined relationship hard to come by.
 What is precious in life is an amicable relationship.
 Although I have no understanding of her besides what has to do with "opera", how many people will there be who share common ideals for the opera?

-This book not only keeps a complete record for Ya Yin・s endeavors all these years, it also gives a report card for the innovation of opera in Taiwan.
-At this moment of the publication of the book, I wish Hsiao-chuang to be even more energetic in future developments and scale new heights!
+This book not only keeps a complete record for Ya Yin's endeavors all these years, it also gives a report card for the innovation of opera in Taiwan.
+At this moment of the publication of the book, I wish Hsiao-chuang an even more energetic development and a new height!